toizzy/izzy-vim/README.md

 ~~ Now the vimrc is hooked up and things like semicolon should work.
 Plugins should not

-5) Get vundle: git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+5) Get vundle: git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim <---- probably don't need this!
+We'll see in the next vm.

 6) Uncomment the line that says "filetype off" at the top of ~/.vim/.vimrc